MuthukumarHelios/iptracker/README.md

 I made the api's call for the  Connected and disconnected buttons

 If you are Refreshing The Data will be remained using scope variable

+Window.onload component is used to track the status of the window close event